MewsSystems/gitbook-connector-api/operations/reservations.md

 ## Add reservation companion

 Adds a customer as a companion to the reservation.
-Succeeds only if there is space for the new companion \(count of current companions is less than `AdultCount + ChildCount`\).
+Succeeds only if there is space for the new companion.

 ### Request